chimera-linux/cports/Packaging.md

 the package should be called `foo`, not `libfoo`.

-However, if a library is a subpackage of a bigger software project, the `lib` prefix should be used.
+However, if a library is a subpackage of a bigger software project, there are two things you can do.
+If the subpackage provides a single library, typically coupled with a dedicated development package and so on, you should use the `lib` prefix.
+If a subpackage provides a collection of runtime libraries and the development package belongs to the main package instead, the `-libs` suffix should be used.

+the `lib` prefix should be used.
 So if project `foo` consists of a primary `foo` package and a library subpackage, that subpackage should be called `libfoo`.